They say…

 Sign at the Beermongers.
 I spotted exceptions.

 Great little places like the Beermongers are currently riding the crest of a wave of excitement in fine beer, not only in places like Portland but elsewhere.
-Even in the midst of recession, is flourishing as an affordable luxury that people like Sean are keen to share.
+Even in the midst of recession, craft beer is flourishing as an affordable luxury that people like Sean are keen to share.
 “It’s great to be able to tell people they can enjoy the greatest sour beer in the world for less than $20,” he concludes.
 I’ll raise a glass to that.

 Researched September 2011